 The ENC requires that the scout complete the project within 8 months of initial contact.
 Your primary contacts with the ENC will be the Horticulture Manager and Facility Maintenance Manager.
 The Executive Director will also review your project.
 The ENC requires the scout to be a minimum of 16 years of age in order to perform the Eagle Scout project.

 Complete the interest form, below.
-The Assistant Director will review it and contact you to schedule a meeting at the Center, tour the facility, and discuss project ideas.
+The Enrichment Specialist will review it and contact you to schedule a meeting at the Center, tour the facility, and discuss project ideas.
 Projects are on an as needed & first come, first served basis.
 Projects cannot be held for an indefinite amount of time.
 Parents are allowed to attend the initial meeting, but afterwards, the scout must be directly in contact with the ENC.
 After this meeting, the Scout should have a chosen project idea.
 Download this ENC Eagle Project Signature Page and use it to keep track of the signatures you receive at the completion of each step of your project.